ppy/osu-wiki/news/2018-01-10-MWC7K-2018-registrations-open.md

 + **2nd:** Profile badge
 + **3rd:** Profile badge

-_The rest of the prices will be determinated during the registration phase_
+_The rest of the prizes will be determined during the registration phase_

 ## How do I register?

 + **[Click here to sign-up!](https://osu.ppy.sh/community/tournaments/13)**
 + Do not create teams in advance!
-Teams will be formed by country’s team captains after the registration phase has concluded.
+Teams will be formed by the country’s team captain after the registration phase has concluded.
 + Hand in your registration before **24.
 January 2018.**

 Note that you can only participate if you are of a **osu!mania global ranking of #5000 or higher and did not violate the [osu! community rules](/wiki/Rules) in the past 12 months**.

-If your registration successfully passed our evaluation, you will be put on the candidate list for your country.
+If your registration successfully passes our evaluation, you will be put on the candidate list for your country.
 Whenever a captain for your country has been assigned, the list will be sent to them.
 This may take a while, so please be patient.

 _Remember that any registrations past the deadline will not be considered under any circumstances - so get your registrations done early to avoid any last-minute issues._